- Home

 Having taken the world by storm since its release in October 2021, Wordle has become a part of millions of people’s daily routines.

-If you haven’t heard of this smart yet simplistic daily word game, or you’re just not sure how to play, why not have a go?
+If you haven’t heard of this smart yet simple daily word game, or you’re unsure how to play, why not have a go?
 You might find yourself becoming part of the phenomenon.

 Each day, a new Wordle puzzle is released.
 The aim is to guess the five-letter word in six tries.
-Correct letters in the correct place will be revealed in green with each guess.
+Correct letters in the right place will be revealed in green with each guess.

-Meanwhile, letters that form part of the word but aren’t in the right place will turn yellow, and letters that aren’t in the word at all will turn grey.
+Meanwhile, letters that form part of the word but aren’t in the right place will turn yellow, and letters that aren’t in the word will turn grey.

-To have a go at Wordle, you can visit the website on your PC or smartphone.
+To try Wordle, you can visit the website on your PC or smartphone.

 2. 2048